swo/16s-book/manuscript/sec01.md

 This document is not a tutorial.
 If you desperately need to turn some raw data into OTU tables in the next 10 hours, don't read this document.
-If you wat to know something more principled about *how* to turn fastqs into OTU tables, read on.
+If you want to know something more principled about *how* to turn fastq's into OTU tables, read on.